Clutch-Squad-10669/UltimateGoal/README.md

 ## Installation

+### Note: This project is still in a testing stage

+**Option 1: .apk Install**

+1. Set up <a href="https://github.com/OpenFTC/EasyOpenCV">EasyOpenCV</a> on your phone

+2. Grab the latest .apk from <a href="https://github.com/Clutch-Squad-10669/UltimateGoal/releases/tag/v1.2.0-beta.1">releases</a>

+3. Put it on your phone, double tap to install

+**Option 2: Build From Source**

 For more detailed instructions on getting Road Runner setup in your own project, see the [Road Runner README](https://github.com/acmerobotics/road-runner#core).

 1. Download or clone this repo